poupyi/handbook/you-are-mvp.md

 MVPs will never be complacent and we always want to achieve higher goals that nobody had imagined possible before.

 MVPs believe in hard work.
-The harder you work, then luckier you get.
+The harder you work the luckier you get.

 MVPs understand one's success is defined by the successes she helps others achieve.